bhanford9/AI-Blog-Posts/measuring-ai-impact-beyond-gut-feeling.md

 **Important**: Avoid unfair comparisons like greenfield application development, where AI advantages are already well-documented.
 Equally important: ensure the developer using AI tools is proficient with AI collaboration—having an inexperienced AI user will produce misleadingly poor results that don't reflect the tool's actual capabilities.

-*For measuring AI effectiveness in complex legacy systems, see [Taming the Monolith](taming-monolith-ai-legacy-strategies.md).*
+*For measuring AI effectiveness in complex legacy systems, see [Taming the Monolith](https://bhanford9.github.io/AI-Blog-Posts/taming-monolith-ai-legacy-strategies).*

+**Team Learning Effectiveness** tracks how quickly team members become proficient with AI tools, including ramp-up time, plateau identification, and peer learning patterns.
+This measurement helps optimize training approaches and identify team members who can serve as internal AI mentors.

+*For detailed strategies on skill development and team learning approaches, see [The AI Coding Revolution](https://bhanford9.github.io/AI-Blog-Posts/ai-coding-revolution-team-survival-guide).*

 ### Timeline for Meaningful Data